 Now, on top of all this, why don’t we add in a worldwide pandemic, riots/deaths and the most contentious political environment in memory.
 This would typically add more than double the number of negative messages that everyone takes in every day.

 I think by now, you can see that when the ratio of positive messages to negative messages gets this out of balance, we feel like the sky is falling.
 As a result of this imbalance, people start acting irrational and see dangers that don’t exist.
 This is what causes people to buy a 5-year supply of toilet paper and being unable to engage in open debate about politics or solutions for racial inequity.

 The remedy to your fear of COVID-19, the presidential election, and social unrest is to form better habits around what you think about and the quality of the information that you take in.

-How do I stay informed about COVID-19 without it causing me more anxiety and stress?
+How do I stay informed about COVID-19 and other news without it causing me more anxiety and stress?

-Step 1 – Limiting your exposure to news about the COVID-19 virus.
+Step 1 – Limiting your exposure to news about the COVID-19, Black Lives Matter, and politics.

-My first suggestion for reducing your anxiety about the spread of COVID-19 is to take control of all the ways that you receive negative or upsetting information.
-I’m talking about both the quality and the number of times a day that you are exposed to.
+My first suggestion for reducing your anxiety about Covid-19 and other upsetting news is to take control of all the ways that you receive negative or upsetting information.
+I’m talking about both the quality and the number of times a day that you are exposed to news.
 Getting your news from a quality source is essential because misinformation breeds fear and confusion.

 - Never watch the news, read it instead.
 The images and tone of voice of an announcer will be more upsetting than reading and stick longer in your unconscious.
 In contrast, reading from a quality source where the focus is on the facts will help you make better decisions rather than give you a shot of adrenaline.